pollfish/docs/terms/researcher-terms.md

 **THIS AGREEMENT**

-**PART A [Terms of Service]** of this Researcher Terms of Service and Privacy Policy (this &quot;Agreement&quot;) governs your use of the Pollfish Website and Services as made available to you by Pollfish.
+**PART A [RESEARCHER TERMS OF USE]** of this Researcher Terms of Use and Privacy Policy (this &quot;Agreement&quot;) governs your use of the Pollfish Website and Services as made available to you by Pollfish.

-**PART B [Privacy Policy]** of this Agreement discloses the ways we process your personal information, the purposes of processing and your Privacy rights.
+**PART B [RESEARCHER TERMS OF USE - POLLFISH SURVEY LINK]** of this Pollfish Survey Link Researcher Terms of Service and Privacy Policy (this "Agreement") governs your use of the Pollfish Website and Pollfish Survey Link Service as made available to you by Pollfish.

 **In order to access the Pollfish Website and Service you are requested to accept and conform to this Agreement, otherwise you will not have access to our Services.**

-**PART A: TERMS OF SERVICE**
+**PART A: TERMS OF USE**

 **1. OUR SERVICE**